yzhda1991/gradecraft-development/doc/grading_test_checklist.md

 	- upload a feedback file
 	- add feedback text
 	- add an earned badge
-	- change status from blank to "Released"
+	- Set "Visible to Student" true
 	- pause for 3 seconds and refresh page (don't submit)
 		- verify criteria all show the levels you selected
 		- adjustment, and final points should not have changed